eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 received by subscribers of the same topic.
 To enable publishers to offer their topic and subscribers to subscribe to these offered topics, the middleware daemon, called ``RouDi``, must be running.

-For further information how iceoryx can be used see the [examples](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/README.md).
+For further information how iceoryx can be used, see the [examples](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/README.md).
 The [conceptual guide](https://github.com/eclipse-iceoryx/iceoryx/blob/master/doc/conceptual-guide.md) provides additional information about the _Shared Memory communication_ that lies at the heart of iceoryx.